overwolf/overwolf.github.io/docs/start/submit-an-app-update.md

 sidebar_label:  Submit an App Update
 ---

-## Overview

-Your app is available on the Overwolf Appstore but you keep working to improve it.
+Your app is available on the Overwolf Appstore and it's time to release new features you've been working on.
 That’s awesome!
-You can send us a new version of the app whenever it’s ready.
+In this article we'll go over the process of submitting updates for your app in a few simple steps.

-## Submit a new version
+## Submitting a new version

-Feel free to send the new version (including a detailed change log) to [developers@overwolf.com](mailto:developers@overwolf.com).
-You can also contact the Overwolf team through the Overwolf Developers Slack with the required information.
+To get the update cycle started, send the new version, including a detailed change log, to [developers@overwolf.com](mailto:developers@overwolf.com).
+You can also contact the Overwolf team directly through our Slack with the required information.

-Please make sure to keep it in the same format as your first submitted app, rather than sending fragmented files.
+Please keep your update documentation and files in the same format as your original submission, rather than sending fragmented files.
-Also make sure to update the [app version](../api/manifest-json#meta-object) in the manifest.
-If nothing changed in your store assets, there’s no need to submit it (the app folder will do just fine).
+Once the version has been changed, update the [build version](../api/manifest-json#meta-object) in the manifest.
+If nothing has been changed in your app's store assets, the app folder will do just fine.

-## The process
+## Going Live

-After we received the new version, it will be added to our approval pipeline and It can take up to 96 hours before your app will be updated.
+After receiving the new version, it will be added to our approval pipeline and we'll get to reviewing it in up to 96 hours.
+Assuming the review process goes well and no issues were spotted, you can expect your approved update to go live 4-8 hours after completing our review.

-## Approved tests

-We’ll upload your app to the Appstore and let you know!
-It can usually take between 4 to 8 hours before your users will get updated once the version is live.

-#### Forcing users to update your app
+#### Forced user updates

-Your app will be updated for your users after a few hours or as soon as they restart Overwolf.
+Apps are automatically updated by users every few hours, or when they restart Overwolf.

-If you want to "force" them to update your app earlier, you can:
+If there's a good reason to "force" an early or immediate update, you can:

-* Use the [updateExtension()](../api/overwolf-extensions#updateextensioncallback) to check and perform an update.
+* Use [updateExtension()](../api/overwolf-extensions#updateextensioncallback) to check the app and perform an update.

-* Check for the user's current app version by using the [getManifest()](../api/overwolf-extension-current#getmanifestcallback) method (the current app version is under the manifest’s "meta" property) and compare it to the latest one (stored on your server).
-If the user has an old version of your app, you can ask him to restart Overwolf.
+* You can see the user's current version by using the [getManifest()](../api/overwolf-extension-current#getmanifestcallback) method - find the current app version under the manifest’s "meta" property.
+If their current version and your server stored version are not identical, you can prompt them to restart Overwolf.

 ## Rejected tests

-We want to make sure that your app is running smoothly on the Overwolf platform.
-We’ll send you a list of issues and feedback.
-Once you have a fixed version, be sure to send it over once again and we’ll test and approve it.
+We want to make sure that your app is running smoothly and that your update works just as well as your original app.
+If we spot any issues, we’ll send you a list of them along with feedback.
+Once you have fixed the issues we spot, you can send the update again as a new process to be reviewed.

 **Note**: A detailed change log will help our team to identify the changes better and will make the testing process faster.